john-/ham2mon/README.md

 For example, if AGC is specified for the Airspy Mini, the IF gain will be the only working gain element.
 The others will be controlled by the SDR using its algorithm.
 The UI values for the other elements will be ignored by the SDR.

-## Priority File
+## Frequency File
-The Priority file contains a frequency (in Hz) in each line.
-The frequencies are to be arranged in descending priority order.
-Therefore, the highest priority frequency will be the one at the top.
+The frequency file contains metadata for individual frequencies and ranges of frequencies.
+It is specified with the `-F/--frequencies` option.
+It is an optional file and needed only for the following features:

+1. Priority frequencies
+2. Lockout frequencies
+3. Frequency labeling

+For an exmaple, see the [example frequencies file](./apps/frequencies-example.yaml).

+### Priority Handling
+Priorities can be assigned to frequencies and frequency ranges in the frequency file.
+Highest priority is 1.
+Frequencies can have equal priority.
+If no priority is assigned the default value is no priority.

+Individual priorities take precedence over any priority assigned to a range that the frequency is a part of.

 When the scanner detects a priority frequency it will demodulate that frequency over any one that is lower priority.
 Priority channels with be flagged with a 'P' in the CHANNELS section.
-Without a priority file the scanner will only demodulate a frequency if there is a demodulator that is inactive.
+Without a priority assigned the scanner will only demodulate a frequency if there is a demodulator that is inactive.

 A use case for this is as follows: You want to hear something, anything, but want to hear certain things over other things if they're actually happening.
 In this case there would be one demodulator being fed to the speakers.
-To do this, place local repeaters (in priority order) into the priority file.
+To do this, assign a priority to local repeaters.
 If all of the repeaters are idle, other frequencies will be heard.
-However, if a channel more important becomes active, those of lessor importance will be dropped in favor of the channel with more priority.
+However, if a channel more important becomes active, those of lessor importance will be dropped in favor of the channel with higher priority.

+Priority handling is enabled by default.
+It can be disabled with the `--disable-priority` option.

+If priority frequencies are defined in the frequency YAML and auto priority is enabled (`-P`), then those frequencies can have their priority removed based on the [auto priority](#auto-priority) logic.

-## Lockout File
+### Lockout Handling
-The Lockout file is a YAML file that can contain individual frequencies to be locked out as well as ranges of frequencies.
-All values are in Mhz (see the example for details).
-Requires the `-l/--lockout` option.
+Lockouts can be assigned to frequencies and frequency ranges in the frequency file.
+Lockouts are enabled by default.
+They can be disabled with the `--disable-lockout` option.

-Although the user can add lockout frequencies to the active lockouts there currently is no save option to write these out to the lockout file.
+Although the user can add lockout frequencies to the active lockouts there currently is no save option to write these out to the frequency file.
 However, those unsaved lockouts will be flagged with a 'U' in the LOCKOUT section.

+### Frequency Labeling
+Labels can be assigned to frequencies and frequency ranges in the frequency file.
+Labels will appear in the CHANNELS section next to the frequency.
+Labels are not displayed in the LOCKOUT section.

+Labels are enabled by default and currently cannot be disabled.

 ## Channel Detection Log File
 Channel events can be written to file or other targets.
 Events occur when channel activity is detected as well as for ongoing activity.